python-poetry/poetry/docs/docs/basic-usage.md

 	that an activated virtual environment remains active after the Poetry command has completed execution.

-	Therefore, Poetry has to create a sub-shell with the virtual envrionment activated in order for the subsequent commands to run from within the virtual environment.
+	Therefore, Poetry has to create a sub-shell with the virtual environment activated in order for the subsequent commands to run from within the virtual environment.